Jennifer Otter Bickerdike

 Jennifer Otter Bickerdike is an American media and music academic and author, specializing in fandom, vinyl records, the cult of dead celebrity, pop culture and music.
-She has written and presented extensively on fandom and media across various platforms, including the BBC, Channel 4, TruTV, The Guardian and Playboy.
+She has written and presented extensively on fandom and media across various platforms, including the BBC, Discovery Channel, Channel 4, TruTV, The Guardian and Playboy.

-Music experience and early academic career
+Music experience, advocacy and academic career

 Otter Bickerdike was raised in Santa Cruz, California, where she established an interest for the ocean, conservation, swimming, surfing and music.
 While working to complete her BA in American Studies at the University of California, Davis, Otter Bickerdike landed her first position in the music industry, with a College Music Representative job at Sony Music Entertainment.
 Before graduating, she interned at a variety of record companies, including PolyGram, MCA Records and Universal Music Distribution before becoming the West Coast Marketing Director for Interscope Geffen A&M Records at 25.
-She toured with and devised marketing and branding campaigns for acts including Nirvana, Pearl Jam, Rage Against the Machine, Dr. Dre, Gwen Stefani, U2 and Eminem, before leaving to start her own consulting company, working with a wide array of creative and technology industry, such as Facebook, Music for America, Fuzz, Adeline Records and L.A.M.B.
-She concurrently taught at and gained her MA in Humanities from San Francisco State University.
+She toured with and devised marketing and branding campaigns for acts including Nirvana, Pearl Jam, Rage Against the Machine, Dr. Dre, No Doubt, Gwen Stefani, U2 and Eminem, before leaving to start her own consulting company, working with a wide array of creative and technology industry, such as Facebook, Key Production, Moving the Needle, Music for America, Fuzz, Adeline Records and Tom Dumont.
+She concurrently taught at and gained her MA in humanities from San Francisco State University.

 After friend Hunter McPherson was murdered in San Francisco, Otter Bickerdike decided to leave her job, sell everything she owned and move to England.

 After moving to London, Otter Bickerdike enrolled in Goldsmiths, University of London, where she completed her PhD in Cultural Studies.
 Otter Bickerdike's doctorate focused on the evolving fandom and mythology of post-punk band Joy Division and Seattle icons Nirvana.

-Otter Bickerdike is currently the creator and host of the Rock and Roll Confidential podcast as well as a co-founder of Moving the Needle, a non-profit organization created to support women in the UK music industry through their entire career.

-Publications

-Otter Bickerdike specializes in writing about popular culture and fandom.
-Her books include:
+Media appearances, curation, writing and awards

+Otter Bickerdike has appeared as an expert commentator in over 50 pop culture documentaries, including 2024's international hit Taylor Swift Versus Scooter Braun: Bad Blood.
+She has also worked building archives, curating museum exhibitions and writing liner notes, most recently with legendary WHAM! on their 40th anniversary box set and the Coventry Herbert Gallery for their 2 Tone: Lives & Legacies Exhibition.
+She is also a co-founder of the non-profit Moving The Needle, a collective of leaders in the music industry striving to inspire, encourage and motivate the next generation of women to pursue active, fulfilling and lifelong careers.